HMS Obedient (1916): Design and development

-Armament consisted of three single single QF 4 in Mk IV guns on the ship's centreline, with one on the forecastle, one aft on a raised platform and one between the middle and aft funnels.
+Armament consisted of three single QF 4 in Mk IV guns on the ship's centreline, with one on the forecastle, one aft on a raised platform and one between the middle and aft funnels.
 A single QF 2-pounder 40 mm "pom-pom" anti-aircraft gun was carried, while torpedo armament consisted of two twin mounts for 21 in torpedoes.
-The ship had a complement of 80 officers and ratings.
+To combat submarines, the destroyer was fitted with racks and storage for depth charges.
+Initially, only two depth charges were carried but the number increased in service and by 1918, the vessel was carrying between 30 and 50 depth charges.

 Construction and career

 Obedient was laid down by Scotts Shipbuilding and Engineering Company at their shipyard in Greenock with the yard number 464, launched on 6 November 1916 and completed in February the following year.
 The ship was the first of the name to serve with the navy.
-The vessel was deployed as part of the Grand Fleet, joining the Thirteenth Destroyer Flotilla.
+The vessel was deployed as part of the Grand Fleet, joining the Twelfth Destroyer Flotilla.